Julianapw/Algoritmos-de-Ordena-o/README.md

-# Algoritmos de Ordenação
+# Sorting Algorithms

- ## Integrantes
+## Team Members
- Ana Beatriz Maranho, Juliana Prado Ferreira e Laura Nogueira Pereira
+Ana Beatriz Maranho, Juliana Prado Ferreira, and Laura Nogueira Pereira

-## Descrição
- Projeto da disciplina Estrutura de Dados com o objetivo de implementar os algoritmos em C, analisar suas complexidades teóricas,medir e comparar seus desempenhos práticos, desenvolver habilidades de análise e apresentação de dados
+---

-## Recursos Utilizados
+## Description
+This project was developed for the **Data Structures** course with the objective of implementing sorting algorithms in **C**, analyzing their theoretical time complexities, measuring and comparing their practical performance, and developing skills in data analysis and presentation.

+---

+## Technologies & Resources Used

 - Python
   ![Python](https://img.shields.io/badge/Python-3.8-blue)

 - C

 - Visual Studio Code
   ![VSCode](https://img.shields.io/badge/VSCode-latest-blueviolet)

+---

-## Conclusão
+## Conclusion
- Este projeto permitiu uma compreensão prática e teórica dos diferentes algoritmos de ordenação, identificando a eficiência e as limitações de cada um.
-O Merge Sort mostrou-se consistentemente rápido, mas o Quick Sort obteve melhores tempos no caso médio.
-Bubble Sort, como previsto, foi o menos eficiente.
-Esta experiência destacou a importância de selecionar algoritmos conforme o contexto de uso e a necessidade de escalabilidade.
+This project enabled both practical and theoretical understanding of different sorting algorithms, identifying the efficiency and limitations of each one. **Merge Sort** proved to be consistently fast, while **Quick Sort** achieved better performance in average-case scenarios.
+As expected, **Bubble Sort** was the least efficient.
+This experience highlighted the importance of selecting algorithms based on the usage context and scalability requirements.